WintonCentre/predict-prostate/README.md

 >These instructions assume a MacOSX or Unix/Linux development system is to hand.
 >If running Windows, you should be able to load up a unix virtual box first and run things in that.

-The first time you run this it will download clojure, clojurescript and all project dependencies.
-Subsequent runs will be faster.
+_The first time you run this it will download Clojure, Clojurescript and all project dependencies.
+Subsequent runs will be faster._

-This creates a distribution in the `resources/public` folder which can be served as a directory by a simple static file web server.
+This creates a distribution in the `resources/public` folder which can be served as a directory by a simple static file web server (e.g. Netlify).

 Any server capable of serving files from a directory will do.
-Those that come with python or NodeJS are often near to hand.
-See https://gist.github.com/willurd/5720255 for more options.
+Those that come with python or NodeJS are often near to hand (see [here](https://gist.github.com/willurd/5720255) for more options).
-Switch to the resources/public directory, and start a local web server to test.
+For instance, switch to the resources/public directory, and start a local web server to test:

 ```
 cd resources/public